WHAT IS ANXIETY?

 - Fatigue and trouble sleeping

-- Nausea, diarrhea or digestive issues
+- Nausea, diarrhoea or digestive issues

 It’s important to note that some of these symptoms might also be due to the side-effects of medication, or drug and alcohol use.